abe-winter/ttlset/README.md

 # ttlset

-mini REST server that exposes a set datatype that can TTL.
-Designed for hosting a persistent counter with expiration semantics.
+Is a stateful REST server that exposes a set datatype with per-key TTL.
+It's designed for hosting a persistent counter with per-item expiration semantics.

 ## status

-I'm the only one using this and who knows for how long. would be very surprised if something like this didn't already exist somewhere.
-Ideally this would be a [redis module](https://redis.io/docs/modules/).
+I'm the only one using this. would be very surprised if something like this doesn't exist in an established cache DB.
+Ideally this would be a [redis module](https://redis.io/docs/modules/) I think.

 ## usage

+- `go run ./cmd/ttlsetd`
+- `go build ./cmd/ttlsetd`
+- `go test ./pkg/ttlset`

 (todo: publish a swagger spec + some examples)

-in the meantime check out ttlsetd/main.go, which defines the REST routes. it should be fairly readable.
+in the meantime check out ttlsetd/main.go, which defines the REST routes, or curl.sh, which exercises the API.
 File a ticket if you want to use this and have questions.

 ## configs